gavinwye/discovery-toolkit/README.md

 # Discovery toolkit
 A toolkit of reusable resources for doing discovery.
-A back to basics kit of things to use when doing a discovery before starting work on the design phase of a project.

 ## Contents
 - Content audit